devkdenis/myinatmap/README.md

 **[Live Demo](https://devkdenis.github.io/myinatmap)**

+## Status

+🚧 Early stages.
+Working on the mapping foundation before adding iNaturalist integration.

 ## The idea

 - View your own obscured observations with precise locations
 - See aggregate data when exploring new areas
 - Mobile-friendly for field use
-- Privacy-focused (your data stays private)
+- Privacy-focused

 ## What it does right now

-- Shows a map
+- Basic map
-- Can toggle between street/satellite view
+- Toggle between street/satellite view
-- Search for places
+- Search locations

+## To do

+✓ Apply for iNaturalist Developer Access
+- Define the Data Scope and Access
+- Implement OAuth 2.0 Authentication
+- Fetch User Observations
+- Aggregate and Display

 ## Built with

 - React + TypeScript + Vite
 - MapLibre GL JS

-## Status

-🚧 Early stages.
-Working on the mapping foundation before adding iNaturalist integration.